cloudyPotato/kiwi-cloud/README.md

 It is assumed that the user has the service account keys to interact with GCP APIs and that the Kubernetes API is enabled.

 _Note:_ The instructions should be executed from `infrastructure` folder
-1. Initialise configuration with `terraform init`
+1. Initialize configuration with `terraform init`
 2. See Terraform plan with `terraform plan`
 3. Apply Terraform changes `terraform apply`

 ## Connect to the cluster
-To conect to the GKE cluster via CLI run thr following command:
+To connect to the GKE cluster via CLI run the following command:

 `gcloud beta container clusters get-credentials k8s-kiwi --region europe-west1 --project ${project_ID`